Examples of Planning drawings in Design & Technology

 How to Join Card and other Lightweight Materials

-This article summarises different ways to join card and other lightweight materials in graphic products, including temporary joints, permanent joints, pop-up features, and rotating mechanisms.
+This article summarises different ways to join card and other lightweight materials, using temporary joints, permanent joints, pop-up features, and rotating mechanisms.
 It concludes with examination questions to help you revise this material.
-Permanent joints cannot be undone without damaging the material (these joining methods are not intended be taken apart afterwards). … Read more
+Permanent joints cannot be undone without damaging the material (these joining methods are not intended be taken apart afterwards).
+Note: When manufactured, … Read more

 What are self-finishing materials?
 Examples and Definitions